HelenaXu/Front-end-Training/week1/HTTP-inteview.md

 - HTTP is a request and response protocol.
 - HTTP is a media independent protocol.
-- HTTP is a stateless protocol.
+- HTTP is a stateless but session protocol.  no session information is retained by the receiver. ( each of the request over the protocol is unique, no request is conneted to another request. in another way,  http has no memory for previous request, to fix it use session. sotre in cookies about the preserve se

 ### 3. What are request methods in HTTP?